playframework/playframework/documentation/manual/scalaGuide/main/forms/ScalaFormHelpers.md

 ## Create a `<form>` tag

 The first thing is to be able to create the `<form>` tag.
-It is a pretty simple helper that has no more value than automatically setting the `action` and `method` tag parameters according to the reverse route you pass in:
+It is a simple helper that has no more value than automatically setting the `action` and `method` tag parameters according to the reverse route you pass in:

 @[form-tag](code/scalaguide/forms/scalaformhelper/views/login.scala.html)